Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 pass
 ```
 ![memory dump](./images/2-scrape_memory.png)

 Yay, that worked!
 Our bucket name is: `terraform-20210608051810146400000001`

-What happens if we try to list the objects in the bucket….
-Yup you guessed it… `Access Denied` again.
+What happens if we try to list the objects in the bucket....
+Yup you guessed it... `Access Denied` again.
 So IAM is locked down well.
-But what about getting our own source file…
+But what about getting our own source file...

 ---